 The Best Rio Hotels for Staying Close to Nightlife

-The neighborhoods of Botafogo, Catete, and Lapa are Rio’s most happening areas for nightlife, where you’ll find many of the city’s best samba clubs and bars.
-These neighborhoods (all quite small and bordering each other) are close to some of the city’s most popular attractions as well, such as the Escadaria Selarón, Teatro Municipal, Catedral Metropolitana, and the Museum of Modern Art.
+The neighborhoods of Botafogo, Catete, and Lapa are Rio's most happening areas for nightlife, and where you'll find many of the city's best samba clubs and bars.
+These neighborhoods, all quite small and bordering each other, are close to some of the city's most popular attractions as well, such as the Escadaria Selarón, Teatro Municipal, Catedral Metropolitana, and the Museum of Modern Art.
 From Wednesday to Saturday nights, many of the streets and squares in these neighborhoods teem with young people, who gather at the open-air bars and restaurants.
-If you’re in town to party, consider staying in these neighborhoods as you’ll be able to set out for the night on foot, or in a very cheap Uber or taxi.
+If you're in town to party, consider staying in one of these neighborhoods as you'll be able to set out for the night on foot, or in a very cheap Uber or taxi.

 Yoo2 Rio de Janeiro

 The Yoo2 has a trendy, youthful vibe, with rooms decorated in bright geometric patterns, abundant greenery filling the common spaces, and hallways painted in sultry purple and dark green hues.
-Most guestrooms also have expansive windows looking out on Guanabara Bay or Christ the Redeemer, which make for welcome views to wake up to.
+Most guestrooms also have expansive windows looking out at Guanabara Bay or Christ the Redeemer, which make beautiful views to wake up to.
 Be sure to relax with a cocktail at the rooftop bar, which stays busy with couples and friends enjoying drinks late into the night.

 Praia de Botafogo, 242 - Botafogo, Rio de Janeiro, yoo2.com/riodejaneiro